vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 about sealing that I am aware of, but based on the behavior that I observed, it has some very powerful properties.
 I hope that it becomes better documented and encouraged, and eventually more strictly enforced.

+As for using sealing, I would hold off for now.
+It's lack of documentation expresses that it may not be fully ready for use yet, but it will be interesting to see where this goes.

 [1]: /2016/04/15/authenticode-stuffing-tricks/
 [2]: /images/intent-to-seal.png